dlay-io/dlay-core/readme.md

 }
 ```

-The task object is also an event emitter so you should use this object to notify After database about the success or not of the task execution.
+The task object is also an Event emitter, so you should use this object to notify After database, about the success or of the task execution.

 ```javascript
 module.export = function myFirstAfterJob(task){